purpleKarrot Gedankenexperimente

 4. CTest Script

-I also mentioned that 4 is the most flexible approach because it can both initialize and update the source directory.
-And that it is the only approach that allows you to execute the same step more than once.
+I also mentioned that option 4 is the most flexible approach because it can both initialize and update the source directory.
+It is also the only approach that allows you to execute the same step more than once.
 This is the approach that newcomers should be directed to.

-Since it is the most flexible approach, you would assume that it is the core implementation and the other three are legacy wrappers?
-Unfortunately no. The core implementation is the one with the options named in CamelCase.
+Since it is the most flexible approach, you might assume that it is the core implementation and that the other three are legacy wrappers.
+Unfortunately, this is not the case.
+The core implementation is the one with the options named in CamelCase.
 When a CTest command is executed, all relevant variables are copied into a central dictionary in the cmCTest class, as if they had been parsed from a .tcl file.
-This implementation detail is leaked in the --extra-verbose output of CTest:
+This implementation detail is revealed in the --extra-verbose output of CTest:

 SetCTestConfigurationFromCMakeVariable:UseLaunchers:CTEST_USE_LAUNCHERS

-But that approach is not only at the core of the implementation, but also at the core of the documentation.
-Look at the documentation of the CTEST_USE_LAUNCHERS variable:
+Not only is this approach at the core of the implementation, it is also central to the documentation.
+For example, look at the documentation for the CTEST_USE_LAUNCHERS variable:

 Specify the CTest UseLaunchers setting in a ctest(1) dashboard client script.

-There is more documentation about this setting under CTest Build Step, but that is not even linked in the documentation about the CTEST_USE_LAUNCHERS variable.
+There is more documentation about this setting under CTest Build Step, but that is not even linked from the documentation about the CTEST_USE_LAUNCHERS variable.

-I am convinced that it is both possible and desirable to refactor CTest so that the script mode really is at the core of the implementation.
+I am convinced that it is both possible and desirable to refactor CTest so that script mode is truly at the core of the implementation.
 I will first summarize the necessary refactoring steps and then highlight the benefits.

-Let me start with the CTest Module, more specifically CTestTargets.cmake:
+Let me start with the CTest Module, specifically CTestTargets.cmake:

-This module currently configures the file ${CMAKE_ROOT}/Modules/DartConfiguration.tcl.in to ${PROJECT_BINARY_DIR}/DartConfiguration.tcl and then creates a bunch of custom targets that invoke ctest -D in the build directory.
+This module currently configures the file ${CMAKE_ROOT}/Modules/DartConfiguration.tcl.in to ${PROJECT_BINARY_DIR}/DartConfiguration.tcl and then creates a number of custom targets that invoke ctest -D in the build directory.

 Result: CTest Module mode no longer depends on parsing DartConfiguration.tcl; mission accomplished.

 Declarative CTest Script mode can safely be removed, I am quite sure.
-Remember that this is the mode where you invoke ctest -S with a script that calls none of the ctest_* commands, neither directly nor indirectly.
-This mode is not documented and the only test that covered it has been “temporarily disabled” for the last fifteen years.
+Remember, this is the mode where you invoke ctest -S with a script that calls none of the ctest_* commands, neither directly nor indirectly.
+This mode is not documented, and the only test that covered it has been "temporarily disabled" for the last fifteen years.

-Removing it involves removing the code around CTEST_RUN_CURRENT_SCRIPT, cmCTestScriptHandler::SetRunCurrentScript, cmCTestScriptHandler::RunCurrentScript, but also cmCTestScriptHandler::RunConfigurationDashboard.
-It is quite possible that a lot of dead code can be removed as it is no longer accessible after removing those functions.
+Removing it involves deleting the code around CTEST_RUN_CURRENT_SCRIPT, cmCTestScriptHandler::SetRunCurrentScript, cmCTestScriptHandler::RunCurrentScript, and also cmCTestScriptHandler::RunConfigurationDashboard.
+It is quite possible that a lot of dead code can be removed, as it is no longer accessible after removing those functions.

 1. parse the DartConfiguration.tcl file,